ijt/reposize/README.md

 # reposize

-`reposize` computes the total size of a bunch of git repositories.
+`reposize` computes the sizes of a set of git repositories.

 ```
 $ go get github.com/ijt/reposize